-- 1. The Bishop of Peoria and his advisors will review the report reflecting the results of the investigation as well as the recommendations of the Review Board.
-If the alleged claim appears substantiated, then after consultation with competent Diocesan officials the Bishop of Peoria will instruct the Chancellor and/or Vicar General to notify the alleged offender of the Bishop's determination and the alleged perpetrator may be permitted to freely resign from his/her ministry, or may be relieved from the exercise of any function or responsibility or ministry and/or employment in the Diocese and placed on administrative leave pending the outcome of any further investigation, including an outside investigation, such leave to be with or without pay and/or benefits as the Bishop may decide. - 2.
-If sexual abuse has been found not to have occurred, the alleged offender shall be reinstated or placed as the Bishop deems appropriate.
+The Bishop of Peoria and his advisors will review the report reflecting the results of the investigation as well as the recommendations of the Review Board.
+If the alleged claim appears substantiated, then after consultation with competent Diocesan officials the Bishop of Peoria will instruct the Vicar General to notify the alleged offender of the Bishop's determination and the alleged offender may be permitted freely to resign from his/her ministry, or may be relieved from the exercise of any function or responsibility or ministry and/or employment in the Diocese and placed on administrative leave pending the outcome of any further investigation, including an outside investigation, such leave to be with or without pay and/or benefits as the Bishop may decide.
+The alleged offender's name will be added to the public list of clerics with credible allegations of sexual abuse of a minor.

+- 2. If sexual abuse has been found not to have occurred, the alleged offender shall be reinstated or placed as the Bishop deems appropriate.
 The information obtained during the investigation shall be retained confidentially and apart from the alleged offender's regular employment file. - 3.
-If a determination is made that sufficient evidence does not exist to warrant a finding, the Bishop (in consultation with the pastor, if occurring in a parish setting) may still take such actions against the alleged offender as they deem appropriate under the circumstances. - 4.
-Notwithstanding any of the foregoing, the Diocese may suspend its investigation and determination if a criminal or civil claim is filed or is threatened in respect to the incident(s) at issue to allow for appropriate legal handling of such claim.
+If a determination is made that sufficient evidence does not exist to warrant a finding, the Bishop after appropriate consultation may still take such actions against the alleged offender as he deems appropriate under the circumstances. - 4.
+Alleged victims who report alleged sexual abuse have the right to know the general disposition of the sexual abuse investigation.
+Furthermore, the victim will be notified if any action has been taken as a result of the investigation.